andrejacobs/ajfs/Planning/Specs.md

 Author: André Jacobs
 Date: 3/10/2024

--   28/09/2025: Added more commands and details.
+-   2025: Planning and documenting the required features as I develop them.

 ## Overview

 Why mk2 (mark 2)?

--   About a year ago I wrote `ajfs` which I used internally quite a bit.
+-   Some time in 2023 I wrote `ajfs` which I used internally quite a bit.
 -   I now consider that project as the mk1 that helped me prototype and play around with ideas.
 -   I learned a lot about what I would like to improve in the next version, which now brings me to mk2.